Special Education » Special Education

 Hempfield Area School District utilizes the Westmoreland Intermediate Unit to provide services to students with severe disabilities.
 The classes operated by the Intermediate Unit are located in school districts throughout the county, as well as Clairview School.
 WIU Audiology Services are provided directly to the student at the student's home school.

-The HASD also contracts with ESS Support Services, LLC in order to provide Personal Care Aides to those students who demonstrate a need for such a service as determined by their Individualized Education Plan (IEP).
+The HASD also contracts with ESS Support Services, LLC to provide Personal Care Aides to those students who demonstrate a need for such a service as determined by their Individualized Education Plan (IEP).

 CAMCO Physical & Occupational Therapy Services